quchen/articles/seqm_proposal.md

 ===========================

-Half a year ago, Johan Tibell proposed adding a strict equivalent to fmap.
-This discussion has ended in bikeshedding, it was reopened, it ended in bikeshedding again.
+Half a year ago, Johan Tibell proposed adding a strict equivalent to fmap ([link][orig-proposal]).
+This discussion got lost in details, it was reopened, it ended in bikeshedding again.
 This is a third attempt to get this through, with individual options and no alternatives proposed, compiled from the two more popular responses in the other threads.

 Please do not propose alternative implementations here, we've been through this twice already.
-Vote -1 to show disagreement.
+Vote ±1 on each point to show (dis)agreement.
 I think this functionality should be in the standard libraries in one way or another, regardless of how it's named in the end.